When your employer will pay you

 Your employer will pay your Parental Leave Pay to you if all of the following apply:

-- you've worked for them for at least 1 year before the birth or adoption of your child
+- you’ve worked for them for at least one year before the birth or adoption of your child

 - you’ll stay employed by them until the end of your Paid Parental Leave period

 - they’re Australian based

 - you expect to get at least 8 weeks of Parental Leave Pay.